Halizah: Frequency

 Today Halizhah is a requirement of law in Israel.
-No Orthodox rabbi will perform the Yibbum, most dismiss the idea of Levirate marriage as being an outdated idea.
+No Orthodox rabbi will perform the Yibbum; most dismiss the idea of Levirate marriage as outdated.
 Reform Jews on the other hand dismiss both the idea of Yibbum and Halizhah all together.
 Therefore, although rare, only Orthodox Jews still observe halitzah in all its details when the occasion requires.
 There are generally only between 10 and 20 ceremonies per year in Israel.

 In Reform Judaism

 The Reform view, as expressed in various treatises written by the leaders of the movement, and as adopted at the different rabbinical conferences held in Germany and in America, is that the ceremony of halitzah is not essential to the remarriage of the widow.
-The Philadelphia Conference (1869) resolved that "The precept of levirate marriage and of halizah has lost to us all meaning, import, and binding force."
-The Second Israelite Synod, held in Augsburg (1871), passed a resolution to the same effect, adding that "For the sake of liberty of conscience, however, no rabbi will refuse, on request of the parties, to conduct the ceremony of halizah in a proper form."
+The Philadelphia Conference (1869) resolved that "the precept of levirate marriage and of halizah has lost to us all meaning, import, and binding force."
+The Second Israelite Synod, held in Augsburg (1871), passed a resolution to the same effect, adding that "for the sake of liberty of conscience, however, no rabbi will refuse, on request of the parties, to conduct the ceremony of halizah in a proper form."